-With football season right around the corner, fans are ready to get in on the action.
+With football season underway, fans are ready to get in on the game day action.
 True fans know that game day begins with the tailgate party.
 We have the tips you must know before you go, including where to park, what to wear, what to serve and more!

 Choose Your Spot